 We couldn’t believe just how aggressively the swelling had grown overnight.
 From almost nothing to a whopping great big abscess.

-Our beagle was clearly uncomfortable and understandably reaching around to her butt to try and figure out what was going on.
+Our pooch was clearly uncomfortable and understandably reaching around to her butt to try and figure out what on earth was going on.

 We called the vets immediately and they booked us in for the afternoon.